awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-athena.md

 ### Predefined queries<a name="predefined-queries"></a>

-The following are the Athena named queries provided by the generated CloudFormation template:
+The following is the complete list of Athena named queries\.
+The predefined queries that are provided when you generate the template depend on the fields that are part of the log record format for the flow log\.
+Therefore, the template might not contain all of these predefined queries\.
 + **VpcFlowLogsAcceptedTraffic** – The TCP connections that were allowed based on your security groups and network ACLs\.
 + **VpcFlowLogsAdminPortTraffic** – The top 10 IP addresses with the most traffic, as recorded by applications serving requests on administrative ports\.
 + **VpcFlowLogsIPv4Traffic** – The total bytes of IPv4 traffic recorded\.